Approximation in $AC(\sigma)$: Definitions

-Suppose that $\sigma$ is a nonempty compact subset of the plane and that $f: \sigma \to \mC$.
-Suppose that $S = \plist{\vecx_0,\vecx_1,\dots,\vecx_n}$ is a finite ordered list of elements of $\sigma$.
+Suppose that $\sigma$ is a nonempty subset of the plane and that $f: \sigma \to \mC$.
+The main concept of interest to us will be the variation of $f$ over $\sigma$.
+The definition looks reminiscent of the usual definition of variation for a function defined on an interval, but must now take account of the fact that there is no longer a natural ordering to the points of the set.

+Suppose that $S = \plist{\vecx_0,\vecx_1,\dots,\vecx_n} = [\vecx_j]_{j=0}^n$ is a finite ordered list of points in the plane.
 Note that the elements of such a list do not need to be distinct.
-To avoid trivialities we shall assume that $n \ge 1$.
+For the moment assume that $S$ contains at least two distinct points.
 Let $\gamma_S$ denote the piecewise linear curve joining the points of $S$ in order.
-We define the \textit{curve variation of $f$ on the set $S$} to be